cBevilaqua/cmxclient/README.md

 ### Running

 Simply run with npm start command or node index.js.
+The current example, only gets info about Maps, Buildings and Active Clients Locations.
 Modify the code as your needs to test other CMX APIs resources.

 ## License